M.2 SSD hard drive

 mount /dev/nvme0n1p1 /mnt/myssd

-You can verify that the mounting was successful using the df -h command.
+You can verify the mounting success using the df -h command.
 If the output includes /dev/nvme0n1p1 and /mnt/myssd, the mounting is working correctly:

 df -h